 While all five stages of the diffusion process are significant, our study places particular emphasis on the first two stages, 'knowledge' and 'persuasion', as they precede the critical decision by any potential adopter to either adopt or reject the innovation.
 Therefore, we used these stages in our attempt to comprehensively assess and understand SDM adoption or rejection among healthcare professionals.
 Our goal was to uncover the underlying mechanisms influencing clinicians' decisions to adopt or reject.
-Drawing on one obstetrics and gynaccology department in the Netherlands as an illustrative case, which has been previously examined in SDM studies resulting in a wealth of qualitative data 20 our study aims to deepen the understanding of SDM's implementation challenges.
-Subsequently, when considered alongside relevant other theoretical frameworks, the findings of this study could potentially inform policy and practice, guiding efforts towards promoting enhanced, patient-centred decision-making approach.
+Drawing on one obstetrics and gynaecology department in the Netherlands as an illustrative case, which has 2 been previously examined in SDM studies resulting in a 8 wealth of qualitative data, 20 21 our study aims to deepen the understanding of SDM's implementation challenges.
+Subsequently, when considered alongside relevant other Subsequently, when considered alongside relevant other theoretical frameworks, the findings of this study could g efforts decision- g for uses related to potentially inform policy and practice, guiding efforts towards promoting enhanced, patient-centred decisionmaking approaches.